jdberry/tag/README.md

 * Tagnames may include spaces, but the entire tag list must be provided as one parameter: "a multiword tag name".
 * Wherever a "file" is expected, a list of files may be used instead.
 These are provided as separate parameters.
 * Note that directories can be tagged as well, so directories may be specified instead of files.
-* The mode selector --add, --remove, --set, --match, --list, or --find may be abbreviated as -a, -r, -s, -m, -l, or -f, respectively.
+* The operation selector --add, --remove, --set, --match, --list, or --find may be abbreviated as -a, -r, -s, -m, -l, or -f, respectively.
+All of the options have a short version, in fact.
+See see the synopsis above, or output from help.
-* If no mode selector is given, --list is assumed.
+* If no operation selector is given, --list is assumed.

 Omissions
 ---